anjrv/edr_report/final_project.md

 \doublespacing

-\pagebreak

-These data-frames are sent to the MQTT broker mentioned previously, the broker sends back an acknowledgement upon receiving such a data-frame and once that acknowledgement arrives to the smartphone the backlogged file is deleted.
+These dataframes are sent to the MQTT broker mentioned previously, the broker sends back an acknowledgement upon receiving such a dataframe and once that acknowledgement arrives to the smartphone the backlogged file is deleted.

 At the other end of this interaction the broker will publish that same zipped data to a predefined topic.
 This data is then picked up by a MQTT subscriber and processed.